Non-Executive Director Search

 A structured interview process is essential for consistency and fairness.
 This involves creating a set of standardized questions that align with the competencies required for the role.
 These questions should be designed to assess both technical skills and cultural fit.
 A structured approach not only facilitates objective evaluation but also enhances the comparability of candidates.

-Conducting the Interview
+Non-Executive Director Search - Conducting the Interview

 Building Rapport

 Establishing a comfortable environment is key to conducting effective interviews.
 Begin by introducing yourself and providing an overview of the interview process.
 Building rapport helps candidates feel at ease, encouraging them to be more open and authentic in their responses.
-This can lead to more insightful discussions and a better understanding of the candidate’s potential fit with the organization.
+This can lead to more insightful discussions and a better understanding of the candidate’s potential fit with the organisation.

 Asking the Right Questions